Toaster or Toaster Oven ?

 -- Consumer Reports test toaster-ovens, 1990

-My hope is that someone will design, engineer and build a reasonably compact toaster-oven that will not only toast, bake, convection bake and broil but will also have a rotisserie AND last for a while.
+Twenty-five years ago, my hope was that someone would design, engineer and build a reasonably compact toaster-oven that would not only toast, bake, convection bake and broil AND last for a long while.
+(Yes, I’m old.
+But my hope has been fulfilled).

-My son and daughter-in-law tell me they use their toaster-oven everyday, sometimes several times a day.
+One of my sons and daughter-in-law tell me they use their toaster-oven every day, sometimes several times a day.
 They have never had a problem.
-I haven't been that fortunate.

-If you’re looking to purchase a toaster instead of a toaster oven, hang on ...I'll get to that also.
+If you’re looking to purchase a toaster instead of a the oven, hang on ...I'll get to that also.
 First, some information about toaster ovens I have researched.

 The smallest toaster ovens have a capacity for four slices of toast.
 Sizes go up from there.
 Some of the larger toaster ovens can accommodate a twelve inch pizza.